Havila Capella

-MS Havila Capella is a ship that operates the coastal route Bergen–Kirkenes on the basis of a contract between the shipping company Havila Kystruten and the Ministry of Transport.
+Havila Capella is a ship that operates the coastal route Bergen–Kirkenes on the basis of a contract between the shipping company Havila Kystruten and the Ministry of Transport.
 The ship was built at the Tersan Shipyard in Turkey, and was delivered in November 2021.
 It is 124.1 m long and 22 m wide, and has a capacity of 640 passengers.
 The vessel's maiden voyage took place on 12 December 2021.

 In 2022, it was awarded the "Next Generation Ship Award" during the business fair Nor-Shipping.